cloudmesh/classes/_sources/i524/technologies.rst.txt

      system called Tokyo Cabinet.
 Tyrant is also called as Tokyo Tyrant.
 Tyrant is implemented in C and it provides APIs for Perl, Ruby and C. Tyrant provides high performance and concurrent access to Tokyo Cabinet.
-In his blog :cite:`www-tyrant-blog` Matt Yonkovit has explained the results of performance experiments he conducted to compare Tyrant against Memcached and MySQL.
+The blog :cite:`www-tyrant-blog` explains the results of performance experiments between Tyrant and Memcached + MySQL.

      Tyrant was written and maintained by FAL Labs :cite:`www-tyrant-fal-labs`.
 However, according to FAL Labs,